 But how do early career researchers build these partnerships?
 How do they manage and sustain them?
 And how do they get their research findings known and used?

-Our new skills-based training course, launched in 2017, has been developed to address these questions.
+Our new skills-based three-day training course, launched in 2017, has been developed to address these questions.
 It draws on the expertise of senior policymakers and researchers to help early career researchers build the skills required to initiate and sustain research partnerships with policy.

 It will teach practical skills such as: